From our feedback form

 - I used to think that "shady dull trees" were best, but now seeing the impact of light and what it does to my photographs

-- While going through the UBC, specifically referencing your comments on backgrounds (watching out for airplane trails), I saw them in your motorcycle industrial shoot - not criticizing your photo but happy that I am looking more at the details
+- While going through the Masterclass in Photography, specifically referencing your comments on backgrounds (watching out for airplane trails), I saw them in your motorcycle industrial shoot - not criticizing your photo but happy that I am looking more at the details

 - I learned how to use the depth of field button.
 I traditionally shoot with wide apertures, and hit the DOF button and nothing ever happened.
 When I close the aperture, I am able to see the impact of DOF button - DUH!

 - Through this course I shot manually (except for the TV and AV lessons).
 But, I taught myself to flip the dial back to AV.
 Too often I picked up the camera and shot, not realizing I was in manual, missing that first shot because I am so aperture focused. - As you can tell I use Canon

 - I am still struggling with composing in familiar areas but am working on that.
 I find inspiration in non-familiar areas

 - I am struggling with finding my way - am I landscape (no), street photo (sort of), travel (yes), artistic (I enjoy), sport (no), Wildlife (maybe), nature/woods (yes), Wedding (no) - I am not doing this for money I am only a hobbyist